seqan/seqan3/doc/tutorial/introduction/index.md

 \snippet introduction_read_fasta.cpp read
 \endsolution

-Missing `include <vector>` and `include <string>`?
-As shown above, they are already part of seqan3!
 Note that the same code can also read FastQ files and the `qual` variable will not be empty then.
 If you like, try it!

 \note
 SeqAn3 uses `snake_case` for almost everything, also class names.
 Only C++ concepts are named using `CamelCase`.